0x09AL/DropboxC2C/README.md

 DO NOT USE THIS FOR MALICIOUS PURPOSES.
 THE AUTHOR IS NOT RESPONSIBLE FOR ANY MISUSE OF THIS PROGRAM.

-Dropbox-C2 is an old project of mine to use a thirdparty for command and control.
+Dropbox-C2C is an old project of mine to use a thirdparty for command and control.
 Since the guys at Empire implemented dropbox as a C2C i am releasing this.

 # Structure

-The project is separated in only two parts. main.py - The "server" part which manages all the agents. agent.py - The "client" part which does what the server tells.
+main.py - The "server" part which manages all the agents.

+agent.py - The "client" part which does what the server tells.

 I have removed the keylogging functions so this doesn't get missused.